antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 Scripts: jquery-3.3.1.min.js, lightbox.js
 Styles: lightbox.css
 Title: Echoes of 1800s Jewry in an unexpected corner of the UK
+url: ""

 # Who am I and what is this?

 I am a Jew with connections to the UK (born) and Israel (home).
-In January 2018, I booked tickets to go back to the UK in October 2018 to see some of my favourite bands, family, and friends.
+In early 2018, I booked flights to the UK for October to see live music, family, and friends.

 I originally planned to visit London.
-As the time got nearer, I was notified that my company would close for the week before my trip due to the [Sukkot (Tabernacles)](https://en.wikipedia.org/wiki/Sukkot) holiday.
+As the trip drew closer, I was notified that my company would close for the week before my trip due to the [Sukkot (Tabernacles)](https://en.wikipedia.org/wiki/Sukkot) holiday.
 I took advantage and moved my outbound flight to a